hrtcat/hrtcat/guides/6_dispense.md

 | 40-100mL                    | 20mL             |
 | > 100mL                     | 10% (min.
 20mL)  |

 Any volume you're not using for sterility testing will be filtered directly into vials just like usual.
 The remaining liquid should be filtered into a sterile flask.
-Then, using a new sterile syringe, a new sterile filter, new sterile needles, you draw that fluid back up and **re-filter it**.
+Then, using a new sterile syringe, a new sterile filter, and new sterile needles, you draw that fluid back up and **re-filter it**.
 This second pass filtration can be done with a 0.45μm filter to make it easier, but 0.22μm is okay too if that's all you have.

 The 2nd pass can be filtered directly into the vials.

-Set aside the 2nd pass filter(s) for now, you will preform the sterility testing on them later.
+Set aside the 2nd pass filter(s) for now, you will perform the sterility testing on them later.
 The reasoning is that the 1st pass filter should have collected any contamination, making the 2nd pass filter in theory pointless.
 If we are unable to grow bacteria off of the 2nd pass filter, then we have validated the efficacy of the 1st pass.
-This will serve as validation for a sterile, contamination free batch.
+This will serve as validation for a sterile, contamination-free batch.

 ## Cap Vials

 Now that all the vials have their stoppers you should place a sterilized vial cap onto each one.
 Then go around with a crimper (or a makeshift crimper) and seal each one.

 This concludes the actual creation of the vials.
-We will do a couple extra steps now to ensure safety.
+We will do a couple of extra steps now to ensure safety.

 ---